 Drools implements and extends the Rete algorithm;.
 The Drools Rete implementation is called ReteOO, signifying that Drools has an enhanced and optimized implementation of the Rete algorithm for object oriented systems.
 Our more recent work goes well beyond Rete.
 Other Rete based engines also have marketing terms for their proprietary enhancements to Rete, like RetePlus and Rete III.
-The most common enhancements are covered in "Production Matching for Large Learning Systems (Rete/UL)" (1995) by Robert B. Doorenbos.
-Leaps used to be provided but was retired as it became unmaintained, the good news is our research is close to producing an algorithm that merges the benefits of Leaps with Rete.
+The most common enhancements are covered in "Production Matching for Large Learning Systems" (1995) by Robert B. Doorenbos' thesis, which presents Rete/UL.
+A PRS using another algorithm called "Leaps" used to be provided as well, but was retired as it became unmaintained.
+The good news is that our research is close to producing an algorithm that merges the benefits of Leaps with Rete.